ocaml/merlin/README.md

 To install it, just M-x load-file /wherever/merlin.el.
 To use it, you will need

 - json.el (available by package.el)
-- auto-complete-mode (morally optional, available by package.el)
+- auto-complete-mode (morally optional, available by package.el and the MELPA repository)

 Once it is done, to enable merlin in a buffer, just type M-x merlin-mode.
 It will spawn an instance of ocamlmerlin in a separate buffer.